Humanities/Arts Exam > Humanities/Arts Notes > History Class 11 > Long Questions with Answers- Displacing Indigenous Peoples

 Present Position.
 Today the scenario has completely changed.
 Though the native people of both the countries have reduced in a great number, yet they have been able to assert their rights to their own cultures.

-Q. 4.
-How did Britain settle her convicts in Australia ?
+Q4: How did Britain settle her convicts in Australia?
 Throw light on the economic development of Australia under European settlement.

 Ans.
 A number of convicts were deported from England to Australia.
 These convicts were the early settlers of Australia.
-They were allowed to live as free people in Australia when their jail term ended but on a condition that they would not return to Britain.
+They were allowed to live as free people in Australia when their jail term ended but on the condition that they would not return to Britain.
 So they displaced the natives from their lands and began cultivating that land.

 Economic Development of Australia.
 Like America, the economic development of Australia was not varied under Europeans.
 There were established vast sheep farms and mining stations over a long period and with much labour.
 These formed the basis of prosperity of the country.
 Some natives got employment in farms.
 Conditions of work in these farms were so harsh that it was just like slavery.

 Later, cheap labour was provided by Chinese immigrants.
 But the government soon banned Chinese immigrants because it feared dependence on non–whites.
 Till 1974, there was the popular fear that South Asia or South East Asian people might migrate to Australia in large numbers.
-Therefore, the government followed a special policy to keep ‘non– white’ people out.
+Therefore, the government followed a special policy to keep ‘non–white’ people out.

-Q. 5.
-What was ‘The Great Australian Silence’?
+Q5: What was ‘The Great Australian Silence’?

 Ans.
 ‘The Great Australian Silence’ was a lecture delivered by an Anthropologist W.E.H.
 Stanner in 1968 CE.
 This was the silence of historians about the aborigines (native people of Australia).
 It electrified people.
 From the 1970s, there was an eagerness to understand natives.
 Natives were not seen as Anthropological curiosities but were seen as communities with distinct cultures and unique ways of understanding climate and nature.
-Now, they were to be considered as such a community which had a great bodies of stories, textile and painting and carving skills.
+Now, they were to be considered as such a community which had a great body of stories, textile and painting and carving skills.
 These bodies of theirs should be understood, recorded and respected.
 Later, Henry Reynolds in his book ‘Why Weren’t we Told?’ condemned the practice of writing Australian history as though it had started with the advent of Captain Cook in Australia.

 Natives also started to write their own life histories.